RedisLabs/redislabs-docs/content/rc/administration/setup/_index.md

 As of February 2021, Redis Enterprise Cloud suppports the following subscription plans:

 - _Free plans_ are designed for training purposes and prototyping.
-They can be seamlessly upgraded to to Fixed plans with no data loss.
+They can be seamlessly upgraded to Fixed plans with no data loss.

 - _Fixed plans_ are cost-efficient and designed for low-throughput scenarios.
 They support a range of availability, persistence, and backup options.
 Pricing supports low throughput workloads.